-When this is the case, create habits that will help give your brain signals that it’s time for you to get work done.
-You can do this by listening to certain music (like orchestra) while you work or by creating work-time rituals (like lighting a candle or getting a cup of coffee).
+When this is the case, create habits that will help give your brain signals that it’s time for you to do your tasks.
+You can do this by listening to certain music (like an orchestra) while you work or by creating work-time rituals (like lighting a candle or getting a cup of coffee).

 “Social media not only snatches your time, but it also teaches you attention deficiency.”

 – Neeraj Agnihotri